A Fray of Four Fiefs

 “Splendid.
 Then, we await one last visitor.”

 Hardly had he spoken when through the doors came a tall, nobly-dressed young man smiling at them with a narrow mouth beneath sharp cheekbones and eyes that seemed to express more than he said.
-All four bowed at his arrival, and thus spoke Alfon: “Greetings, Prince Inwid Ofurling, son of Duke Vassal-lord Felsen, heir of Ofurburnin and the Duchy of Ostenfeud!
+All four bowed at his arrival, and thus spoke Alfon: “Greetings, Lord Inwid Ofurling, son of Duke Vassal-lord Felsen, heir of Ofurburnin and the Duchy of Ostenfeud!
 Much have we all to discuss during this hour, though perhaps for Your Highness I may bear the most important message of all!”

 There was intrigue in the eyes of Embla and the Wrenstones, though—as Alfon noticed—a puzzled expression as well.
 Clearing his throat, the king announced: “I suppose you three wish for an explanation as to why His Highness has graced us so with a visit!”